Tips for Buying a Home in an Infill Development in Urban Neighborhoods

 Agents can ask the tough questions for you such as:

-Remember, builders are selling you a product, but your agent is providing a service, and fortunately, for you, that service is paid for by the builder.
-I don't know an agent alive who won't suggest that you obtain a home inspection, too.
+Remember, builders are selling you a product, but your agent is providing a service, and that service is paid for by the builder.
+We don't know an agent alive who won't suggest that you obtain a home inspection, too.
 Yes, even new construction can be defective.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.